ivadomed/ms-lesion-agnostic/dataset_aggregation/README.md

 # Dataset aggregation

 The files here are used to aggregate the data in MSD style datasets from the following datasets:
-- basel-mp2rage: used for training/testing
-- bavaria-quebec-spine-ms-unstitched: used for training/testing
-- canproco: used for training/testing
-- ms-basel-2018: used for external testing
-- ms-basel-2020: used for external testing
-- ms-karolinska-2020: used for external testing
-- ms-nyu: used for training/testing
-- nih-ms-mp2rage: used for training/testing
-- sct-testing-large: used for training/testing
+- labeled datasets:
+  - basel-mp2rage
+  - bavaria-quebec-spine-ms-unstitched
+  - canproco
+  - ms-basel-2018
+  - ms-basel-2020
+  - ms-karolinska-2020
+  - ms-nyu
+  - nih-ms-mp2rage
+  - sct-testing-large
+- unlabeled datasets
+  - ms-mayo-critical-lesions
+  - ms-nmo-beijing
+  - umass-ms-ge-hdxt1.5
+  - umass-ms-ge-pioneer3
+  - umass-ms-siemens-espree1.5
+  - umass-ms-ge-excite1.5

 The scripts use the following exclude files:
 - [`exclude.yml`](./exclude.yml): in this repo